iZwag/ha-gullburet/README.md

 This repo contains (the shareable part of) my smart-home configuration.
 Orchestration is handled by [Home Assistant](https://www.home-assistant.io/).

 What is *Gullburet*?
-It's the nickname of our apartment, and it means "the golden cage".
+It's the nickname of our apartment, and it means "the gold-cage".

 ## Hardware